brandtkeller/example-prod/README.md

 - Store the results in the repository, commit, review with new threshold

 #### Demonstrate Continuous Assessment
-- Uncomment the sample webapp from the zarf.yaml
+- Uncomment the sample webapp from the zarf.yaml (non-complaint by default)
-- Commit and Review the PR output
-- Introduce a non-compliant state - uncomment the pod label for disabling istio injection
-- Commit and Review the PR output
+- Commit and Review the PR output (failing)
-- Fix, commit, review the PR output
+- Fix, commit, review the PR output (passing)

 ## Component Generation